-- 1. Remove the control cover from the unit by loosening the screw. - Connect the wires to the terminals on the control board individually as the following. - 2.
-Secure the cable onto the control board with the holder (clamper). - 3.
+- Remove the control cover from the unit by loosening the screw.
+Connect the wires to the terminals on the control board individually as the following. - 2.
+Secure the cable onto the control board. - 3.
 Re-attach the cover control to the original position using the screws.